-Let’s take a look at some stats.
+Let’s take a look at some wrongful death case stats.

 Wrongful Death Stats

-If a patient’s death is the cause of medical malpractice, family members are able to bring a wrongful death claim against the medical facility.
+If a patient’s death is the cause of medical malpractice, family members are able to bring a wrongful death case against the medical facility.
 A claim can help the grieving family receive compensation for their loss.
 It also holds the negligent party accountable.

 In Chesta’s case, death came too soon.
 She died needlessly.
 All because a medical facility allowed a resident to operate without supervision.
 The patient’s family has filed a wrongful death lawsuit against the family.